chriswhunter89/SmartPensionChallenge/README.md

 # SmartPension Challenge

 ## About
 Welcome to my repo for the SmartPension Chellenge repository.
 This repositiory contains all the code files & resources required to complete the challenge.
-Please review to `SP Test - Ruby.pdf` document within the `sp_challenge_details` folder for full details of the challenge.
+Please refer to `SP Test - Ruby.pdf` document within the `sp_challenge_details` folder for full details of the challenge.

 ## Set-up

 - Clone repository.
-- Open terminal and navigate into SmartPensionChallenge folder using `cd`.
+- Open terminal and navigate into SmartPensionChallenge directory using `cd`.
-- Run log_script.rb by typing `ruby log_script.rb` in the terminal.
+- Run log_script.rb by calling `ruby log_script.rb` in the terminal.
 - At the prompt, please enter `webserver.log`.
-  ** Please note - if running an alternative logfile, please copy file into SmartPensionChallenge folder and enter name of file i.e `new_file.log` a the prompt.
+  ** Please note - if running an alternative logfile, please copy file into SmartPensionChallenge folder and enter name of file i.e `new_file.log` at the prompt.

 ## Tests